kyma-project/cli/docs/gen-docs/kyma_provision_gardener_aws.md

   -z, --zones strings         Zones specify availability zones that are used to evenly distribute the worker pool. eg. --zones="europe-west3-a,europe-west3-b" (default [eu-west-3a])
 ```

-## Options inherited from parent commands
+## Flags inherited from parent commands

 ```bash
       --ci                  Enables the CI mode to run on CI/CD systems.
 It avoids any user interaction (such as no dialog prompts) and ensures that logs are formatted properly in log files (such as no spinners for CLI steps).